Baseball legend Steve Garvey considering US Senate bid in California, energizing beleaguered GOP - KTVZ

 “I have been approached to run for office and am exploring that.
 No announcement is imminent,” Garvey said in a statement released by a Dodgers team spokesperson.

+The 74-year-old Garvey had an 18-year major league career, and he was National League MVP in 1974.
+He retired from baseball in 1987.

-Garvey’s candidacy would reorder a growing field that already includes Democratic Reps.
+The growing field of candidates already includes Democratic Reps.
 Katie Porter, Adam Schiff and Barbara Lee.
 The seat is held by Democratic Sen. Dianne Feinstein, who has announced she is not seeking another term.

 “I think Steve Garvey would be one of the most interesting and dynamic candidates for a statewide office Republicans have had in decades,” said Republican National Committeeman Shawn Steel, who is married to the congresswoman.